 - Wrongful Death

-Your Legal Representative Can Pick Up and Arrange Testing For a Defective Product
+A Product Liability Injury Lawyer Can Pick Up and Arrange Testing For a Defective Product

 If a defective product injured you, the product is important evidence.
 If it's in your possession, you shouldn't relinquish it except to your representative or their delegate.
 Your personal injury attorney will likely have it stored or submitted for non-destructive testing.
 It's important to secure the product before the manufacturer or their insurance carrier does.
 Defendants will sometimes conduct destructive testing, which can prevent plaintiffs from conducting meaningful tests to confirm a defect.